Sacandaga Lake

-Sacandaga Lake (sa-kuhn-DAH-ga) is a lake in the Town of Lake Pleasant in Hamilton County, New York approximately 2 mi west of Speculator.
+Sacandaga Lake (sa-kuhn-DAH-ga) is located in the Town of Lake Pleasant in Hamilton County, New York approximately 2 mi west of Speculator.
 The outlet is a channel that leads to Lake Pleasant, which is the source of the Sacandaga River.

 The lake covers an area of 1608 acres, entirely within the boundaries of New York's Adirondack Park, a mean depth of 28 ft, and a maximum depth greater than 50 feet (15 m).
 It lies at an altitude of 1725 ft.

 Moffitt Beach State Campground is a popular camping site on the lake.

 Fishing

 Fish species present in the lake are brown trout, brook trout, smallmouth bass, walleye, pickerel, and brown bullhead.
 There is a state owned public access with parking for 30 trucks and trailers.